rails/tailwindcss-rails/README.md

 Tailwind uses modern CSS features that are not recognized by the `sassc-rails` extension that was included by default in the Gemfile for Rails 6.
 In order to avoid any errors like `SassC::SyntaxError`, you must remove that gem from your Gemfile.

+## Class names must be spelled out

+For Tailwind to work, your class names need to be spelled out.
+They can't be programmatically composed.
+So no "text-gray-#{grade}", only "text-gray-500".

 ## Troubleshooting